-If we want to understand how our body utilises the different energy substrates during a different state of activity, you need to get some notions about our energy metabolism.
+If we want to understand how our body utilizes the different energy substrates during a different state of activity, we need to get some notions about our energy metabolism.

 In the post-absorption period, at rest, skeletal muscle does not use glucose as the main energy substrate: more precisely, about 10% of the energy generated in resting muscle derives from the oxidation of glucose, 85 -90% from the oxidation of free fatty acids (FFA) and only 1-4% from amino acids ( Protein ).

-In the early stages of any physical activity, muscle glycogen and ATP-CP ( Adenosine triphosphate – Creatine Phosphate ) are used through anaerobic ( without oxygen ) metabolic pathways.
+In the early stages of any physical activity, muscle glycogen and ATP-CP ( Adenosine Triphosphate – Creatine Phosphate ) are metabolized to produce energy through anaerobic ( without oxygen ) metabolic pathways.

 As the exercise continues, while the high intensity continues, glycogen becomes the main energy source of reference.

-In medium-high intensity exercise, the use of hepatic glycogen is such as to result in a halving of stocks in less than an hour.
+In medium-high intensity exercise, the use of hepatic glycogen is such to results in a halving of stocks in less than an hour.

-Instead, FFA represents the energy source of greatest reference for the body, being their prevalent use for basic metabolism (MB) and during moderate-intensity physical activities (20-50% of VO2max).
+Instead, FFA ( Free Fatty Acid ) represents the energy source of greatest reference for the body, being their prevalent use for Basal Metabolism (MB) and during moderate-intensity physical activities (20-50% of Maximal Oxygen Uptake or VO2 max )

 For fats, depletion situations practically never occur.